josephpak/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites often provide a better user experience across devices than fixed or fluid website layouts but present some challenges for web developers that are resolved by fully responsive websites.

+One of the key differences between adaptive websites and fully responsive websites

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?